ecadlabs/signatory/docs/ledger.md

       close_after: 3600s
 ```

-## Getting data from ledger for signatory configuration using CLI:
+## Getting data from ledger for signatory configuration using CLI

 Keep tezos-wallet app open for the below commands and for signing any wallet transactions.
 During every wallet transaction `Accept/Reject` input should be provided in the ledger when prompted.